lpandccxr/What-To-Eat-Today/README.md

 - "npm run dev" to run the client side
 - "npm start" to run the server side

+Please use the Food API as backed: https://github.com/lpandccxr/Food-API

 # Project Title

 What-To-Eat-Today